 Installation of Ground Source Heat Pumps

 To get the full benefit of a GSHP installation you will need to employ someone with design and installation experience.
 A ground source heat pump may not perform well unless it is incorporated in a good design by someone who understands the needs of the building, the use to which the building is being put and the local geology.

-For more information on installation of ground source heating from an experienced source please contact one of our members.
+For more information on installation of ground source heating from an experienced source please contact one of our members from our members directory.